keensworth/zendesk-coding-challenge/README.md

 # Zendesk Coding Challenge

-This is a acommand line interface application to access tickets on a Zendesk user's account.
+This is a command line interface application to access tickets on a Zendesk user's account.
 It is capable of connecting to the Zendesk API and submitting HTTP requests to retrieve single tickets or a page of tickets (using pagination).
 Details of the response are given to the user - more detail for single-ticket view, and brief details for page view.
 This program was written in Java.